ejbergdk/loconet-avrda/README.md

 LNSTAT | Collect statistical data on LocoNet comms.
-Read stat with shell cmd `ln s` LNMONITOR | Write all received LocoNet data on debug shell LNECHO | Receive and process the echo of data sent from the library itself
+Read stat with shell cmd `ln s` LNMONITOR | Write all received LocoNet data on debug shell LNECHO | Receive and process the echo of data sent from the library itself LNPACKET_SIZE_MAX | Use small LN packets to conserve memory.
+Full packet size is used if not set LNPACKET_CNT | Number of LN packets in RAM.
+Defaults to 8 if not set

 And of course F_CPU should always be defined to the AVR's clock speed (in Hz).
 This code has only been tested with the AVR running at 24 MHz.